altona Diagnostics’ approach to the IVDR

 The IVDR

 Laboratories all over Europe are affected by immense regulatory changes applying to diagnostic devices and laboratory-developed tests (LDTs).
-The upcoming in vitro diagnostic regulation (IVDR, (EU) 2017/746) entered into force in 2017 and will supersede the in vitro diagnostic directive (IVDD, 98/79/EC) with full applicability by May 26, 2022.
+The in vitro diagnostic regulation (IVDR), (EU) 2017/746) entered into force in 2017 and has superseded the in vitro diagnostic directive (IVDD, 98/79/EC) with full applicability since May 26, 2022.
 However, prolonged transition periods were established for IVDD products.

 The new regulation will head the diagnostic market towards an increase in transparency, comparability, robust results, and reliability, respectively.
 The combination of these improvements will be beneficial to patients, clinicians, and laboratory professionals alike.